Ghana's construction sector eyes stronger growth

 It said the government had sought to help mitigate some of the problems in the sector by rolling out new incentives and waivers for contractors participating in select large-scale infrastructure developments, which should help to reduce costs.

-It said an announcement in mid-June on tax concessions for the venture, which were valued at $832m, include waivers on materials and equipment taxes, as well as a 10-year corporate tax exemption, according to press reports.
+It said an announcement in mid-June on tax concessions for the venture, which were valued at $832 million, include waivers on materials and equipment taxes, as well as a 10-year corporate tax exemption, according to press reports.

 It said the fiscal incentives were part of a broader push by the public sector to stoke an uptick in construction activity, and industry growth in the medium term is expected to be supported by increased government investment in infrastructure, particularly transport projects.